What Is Acute Respiratory Distress Syndrome (ARDS)?

 Treating a Lung Injury

 Some lung injuries heal on their own.
 However, a pneumothorax, for example, may require removal of excess air through a syringe, needle, or suction tube.
 In some cases, a chest tube is inserted.
-Rest, elevation of the bed, and other steps may help with healing.
+Rest, elevation of the head of the bed, and other steps may help with healing.